tobesimple-creator/TbsGrid/README.md

 TbsGrid is html web grid.

-This grid is made by only javascript and css
+This grid is made by only javascript and css.

+It's just the beginning

-I am a web grid developer.
+I am into javascript development.

 TbsGrid and demo site is currently under development.